r0bertinho/clarbe/README.md

 This will create a dir 'build' with three inside:
  - from 'build/compiler' drag 'compiler.exe' to 'CLARBE_HOME/bin'
  - from 'build/release/Release' drag 'clarbe.exe' to 'CLARBE_HOME/bin'
-now run in terminal ```clarbe -v```
+Inside 'CLARBE_HOME' create a file 'config.toml' and configure based on the wiki. now run in terminal ```clarbe -v```